FabricGenomics/omicia_api_examples/README.md

 If any genome fails to annotate, the system will send an email notification to the API User as well as the Fabric Genomics Support Team.

-Opal assigns a unique ID to all uploaded genomes.
-These IDs are used to identify the genome within Opal.
-External IDs are an alternate method to identify and find genomes within Opal.
-Opal does not enforce uniqueness of the external ID.
+Fabric Enterprise assigns a unique ID to all uploaded genomes.
+These IDs are used to identify the genome within Fabric Enterprise.
+External IDs are an alternate method to identify and find genomes within Fabric Enterprise.
+Fabric Enterprise does not enforce uniqueness of the external ID.

 :ref:`Relevant example Python scripts:`